renatolew/RecipeAnalysis/README.md

 #RecipeAnalysis

 This project aims to analyse the data of over 125.000 recipes to obtain the most common ingredients and cooking skills used.
-This data is to be further presented in a visualization model using Power BI.
+This data is to be further presented in a visualization model using Power BI, you can find a PNG file with the final report here.

 The data utilized by the python script was compressed to make it possible to push it to Github, so you need to extract the files from the .rar files before executing the python script.